MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 - **Perform server validation in PEAP phase 1**: In PEAP negotiation phase 1, devices validate the certificate, and verify the server.
   - **Disable user prompts for server validation in PEAP phase 1**: In PEAP negotiation phase 1, user prompts asking to authorize new PEAP servers for trusted certification authorities aren't shown.
-- **Require cryptographic binding**: Prevents connections to PEAP servers that don't use cryptobinding during the PEAP negotiation.
+- **Require cryptographic binding**: Prevents connections to PEAP servers that don't use crypto binding during the PEAP negotiation.

 To see the settings you can currently configure, go to [Add Wi-Fi settings for Windows 10 and later devices](../configuration/wi-fi-settings-windows.md).